Embed This Data

-Burundi’s economic freedom score is 51.4, making its economy the 141st freest in the 2014 Index.
-Its overall score is 2.4 points better than last year, mainly because of notable improvements in investment freedom and government spending that offset declines in trade freedom, labor freedom, and freedom from corruption.
-Burundi is ranked 31st out of 46 countries in the Sub-Saharan Africa region, and its score is lower than the world average.
+Burundi’s economic freedom score is 49, making its economy the 148th freest in the 2013 Index.
+Its overall score is 0.9 point better than last year, mainly because of a notable improvement in business freedom and a small gain in freedom from corruption.
+Burundi is ranked 34th out of 46 countries in the Sub-Saharan Africa region, and its score is worse than the world average.

-The 1993 assassination of Burundi’s first Hutu president, Melchior Ndadaye, sparked a civil war between Hutus and Tutsis.
-The violence following the death of his successor, Cyprien Ntayamira (also a Hutu), and Rwandan President Juvenal Habyarimana in a 1994 plane crash led to the Rwandan genocide carried out by Hutus.
-Negotiations mediated by South Africa resulted in a power-sharing government in 2001.
-A new constitution was adopted in 2005, and the National Assembly elected Pierre Nkurunziza president.
+The 1993 assassination of Burundi’s first Hutu president, Melchior Ndadaye, sparked a civil war, and the violence following the death of his successor, Cyprien Ntayamira, and Rwandan President Juvenal Habyarimana in a 1994 plane crash set off the Rwandan genocide.
+Negotiations mediated by South Africa resulted in a power-sharing government in 2001, and the last active rebel group signed a cease-fire in 2008.
+A new constitution was adopted by referendum in 2005, and the National Assembly elected Pierre Nkurunziza president.
+Nkurunziza ran unopposed in 2010.
 Together with Uganda, Burundi is active in the African Union’s AMISOM peacekeeping mission in Somalia.
+Burundi is one of the world’s poorest nations.
 Agriculture accounts for over 30 percent of GDP and about 90 percent of employment.
-Political stability and participation in the East African Community have improved aid flows and economic activity, but a lack of political will to build independent institutions is holding back development.
+Coffee is the largest cash crop, but most of the population is engaged in subsistence farming.
+Burundi’s participation in the East African Community, which it joined in 2007, is expected to improve its trade prospects.